 Golf course management companies use the system to evaluate the strength of markets when considering purchasing or leasing a facility, to better understand whether a property under management is under- or overperforming, or to convey market knowledge when responding to a municipal RFP (Request for Proposal) for a new facility management opportunity.
 Finally, a variety of other clients use GolfMAP to help streamline marketing campaigns, allocate money more efficiently, and identify golfer-rich areas that might yield new customers.

-“It gives me some interesting insight as to what’s going on in a certain market,” Presecky said.
+“It gives me interesting insight as to what’s going on in a certain market,” according to another GolfMAP licensee, who noted an almost daily use of the platform.
 “I do provide prospects with some snapshots of this data to show them that we’re not just blindly guessing.
 It makes me a little smarter than I am about the market, but that’s because NGF has aggregated all this data.”

 GolfMAP licensees that have a sufficient number of facilities or stores use the data to analyze their portfolios.
 For instance, a multi-course owner or operator will try to identify correlations in variables for both their best-performing and under-performing facilities, looking at key demographic data, as well as market-based metrics such as the number of golfers per 18 holes, golf participation rates, and median household income.